emartinezs44/ts4s/Readme.md

 ./scripts/import_onnx.sh onnx_roberta_model.onnx model_test.bigdl weights_test.bigdl 4
 ```

-After that, you can throw your model to your Spark cluster passing as parameters:
+After that, you can throw your model into your Spark cluster passing as parameters:
 - Input dataset(Note that with the format explained avobe)
 - Bigdl model file.
 - Bigdl weights file.
-- Ouput model path.
+- Output model path.
 - Weights output path.
 - Batch size.
-The buth size must be a number divisible by the number of max number of cores.
+It must be a number divisible by the number of max number of cores.

-Update the submit.sh script in order to adapt the paths of the neccessary paths, memory of the driver and executors, the number of cores and cores per executor.
+Update the submit.sh script in order to adapt the paths of the necessary paths, memory of the driver and executors, the number of cores and cores per executor.

 Once the changes are applied, run the submit script: